theomyway/Ai_Fall_2021/README.md

 -How you approached the task?

 Our group divided the task of using 6 scikit multiclass identifiers into 2 group.
 One will perform nomalized and other will do it with non nomalized test data.The task was achieved my first splitting the data into 20% 80%.
-Then normalization was performed then multiclass scikit idenfiers were put in to train the data and get score or predictions
+Then normalization was performed then multiclass scikit idenfiers were put in to train the data and get score or predictions.

 -Which models you selected and why?